 - Describe the role of trade agreements in global business

-Regional trade agreements are reciprocal trade agreements between two or more partners (nations).
-Almost all countries are part of at least one RTA.
+Regional trade agreements (RTAs) are reciprocal trade agreements between two or more partners (nations).
+Almost all countries are part of at least one regional trade agreement (RTA).
 Under an RTA, countries “huddle together,” forming an international community that facilitates the movement of goods and services between them.
 Let’s take a look at a few examples of regional trade agreements:

 - The United States-Mexico-Canada Agreement (USMCA) facilitates trade among these countries through tariff reductions and elimination of a number of duties and quotas.
 You can view the full text of the USUMA agreement.
-The USMCA was signed on November 30, 2018 and is pending ratification.
+The USMCA was signed on November 30, 2018 and entered into force on July 1, 2020.
 This agreement was created to replace the North American Free Trade Agreement (NAFTA), which was established in 1994.

 - The Association of Southeast Asian Nations (ASEAN), shown in Figure 1, provides for the free exchange of trade, service, labor, and capital across ten independent member nations to provide a balance of power to China and Japan.